camunda/camunda-docs-manual/site/src/documents/api-references/bpmn20/50-custom-extensions/10-camunda-elements.html.md

       </code><br/>
       Also a <a href="ref:#custom-extensions-camunda-extension-elements-camundascript">
       camunda:script</a> element can be used as a list element.
 The return value of the script is added to the list.
-Lists furthermore contain nested lists and maps.
+Furthermore, lists can contain nested lists and maps.
     </td>
   </tr>
   <tr>